raas-hybrid-lab/raas-web/README.md

 # RaasWeb

+RaaS is a remote-access system for robots, enabling users to rent time on robot systems, control them, view telemetry, and more, without being physically present, using a web-based interface.

-This is a monorepo for the RaaS project web peers, which includes the lab client, user client, and shared libraries.
+This is a monorepo for the RaaS project web clients, which includes the lab client, user client, and shared libraries.

+These clients use [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) for communication, a peer-to-peer protocol in which, after an initial negotiation assisted by a remote server, peers connect to each other directly and exchange securely encrypted streams of media (audio, video, etc.) and data.

 ## Contents